TatsukiNishimura/TatsukiNishimura/README.md

 # About Me

-:computer: I'm a student in the facluty of Engineering Science.
+:computer: I'm a master student majoring in robotic manipulation and machine learning!

 :heart_eyes: I'm interested in Robotics!